 If you have been instructed to clean the wounds, use extreme care since these wounds may be painful and the pet may bite out of pain or fear.
 It is advisable to use a muzzle on your dog, even if he is extremely gentle.

 What can I do to prevent bite wounds?

 Do not allow your dog to roam freely, and keep your dog on a tight leash when you are outdoors, especially if you are in a park.
-Dogs that are well-mannered are less likely to fight, so basic obedience training is strongly recommended.
+Dogs that are well-mannered are less likely to fight, so basic obedience training is strongly recommended starting at a young age.
 If you are outdoors with your dog and you see a stray dog that is running free, do not approach it.
 Even if your dog is gentle and friendly, you have no way of knowing the temperament of the other dog.

 As a preventative measure, you should always make sure your pet's rabies vaccine is always up to date (see handout “Rabies Vaccines in Dogs” for more information).